 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Cooking: Rowan berries can be used to make jellies, wines, or syrups.
-They are very tart and should be cooked before consumption.
+- Cooking: Rowan berries make excellent jellies, wines, or syrups.
+Cook them before consumption as they are very tart.

 - Preserving: Cooked rowan berries can be made into preserves or frozen.